-- 5.7 We receive a wide variety of planning applications and therefore the need for, and degree of community involvement, will vary according to the scale and complexity of the application.
-We will adopt a pro-active approach to ensure that the community are given the opportunity to engage in the planning process at an early stage to facilitate the greatest potential benefit.
-As previously referred to the Council's Planning Office is participating in the EU Northern Periphery & Artic Programme's IMPROVE scheme.
-In relation to Development Management it is proposed that the community will be able to leave relevant planning feedback on certain planning applications, particularly those in prominent locations.
-Through this project, it is hoped that the community will actively engage for example on design matters and therefore positively input into the planning process prior to the application being determined. - 5.8 The following section looks at: - How the public can become involved at the various stages of the application process; and - How the level of community involvement will depend on the scale of the application.
+- 5.7 We receive a wide variety of Planning applications and therefore the need for, and degree of community involvement, will vary according to the scale and complexity of the application.
+We will adopt a pro-active approach to ensure that the community are given the opportunity to engage in the Planning process at an early stage to facilitate the greatest potential benefit.
+As previously referred to in para 4.16, the Council's Planning Department participated in the EU Northern Periphery & Artic Programme's IMPROVE scheme from 2016 to 2018.
+In relation to Development Management, the community was able to leave relevant Planning feedback on certain Planning applications, particularly those in prominent locations.
+The Council found the initiative useful and lessons were learned for future applicability, particularly to use social media to raise such awareness, but that care needs to be taken about eliciting offensive / libellous comments, and also the role / weight to be given to informal comments within a formal system of Consultation dates that are set out in statutes.
+Nevertheless, it is hoped that the community will continue to actively engage for example on design matters and therefore positively input into the Planning process prior to applications being determined. - 5.8 The following section looks at: - How the public can become involved at the various stages of the application process; and - How the level of community involvement will depend on the scale of the application.